 5.)
 PUBLIC ADJUSTERS COMMIT INSURANCE FRAUD

+FALSE: Insurance carriers agree to pay the negotiated amount, they are not defrauded.
 Many are under the impression that Public Adjusters somehow defraud insurance carriers into paying out outrageous amounts of money so that they can capitalize off of it, leaving the poor carrier broken and penniless.
 Be sure not to confuse your local agent with the insurance company.
 They are not one and the same.
-Insurance companies are billion dollar businesses that don’t really want a pity-party or your allegiance, they want your business.
-Local agents simply sell you a policy and collect premiums for the carrier, but are a separate business.
+Insurance companies are billion-dollar businesses that don’t want a pity party or your allegiance; they want your business.
+Local agents simply sell you a policy and collect premiums for the insurance carrier but are a separate business.

-Public Adjusters build a case for the policyholder using state statutes, building codes and insurance intel and they present it to the insurance carrier.
-Then the insurance company tries to refute the case, much like a trial case.
-The two go back and forth negotiating, until a fair settlement is reached.
+Public Adjusters build a case for the policyholder using state statutes, building codes, and insurance intel and they present it to the insurance carrier.
+Then, the insurance company tries to refute the case, much like a trial case.
+The two go back and forth, negotiating until a fair settlement is reached.
 Once the settlement is reached, the carrier issues payment to the policyholder and the Public Adjuster.
-There is no trickery or fraud, it’s simply that the insurance company sees the loss for what it truly is and agrees to pay what is owed.
+There is no trickery or fraud, and it’s simply that the insurance company sees the loss for what it truly is and agrees to pay what is owed.
 No, they don’t like it, but they agree, nevertheless, to pay the proper amount.
 Insurance fraud is a serious offense and not many adjusters get away with it.
 If an adjuster is found to have committed fraud, they lose their license, pay fines and face criminal charges.
 Not only that, but they are NEVER aloud to apply for licensure again.
 Most Adjusters are not willing to put it all on the line for a few extra bucks.

 Check Out Our Reality TV Show, “Insurance Wars”